Guid75/xml-streamer/README.md

-# xml-streamer
+# xml-writer-ts

-A fast XML writer natively written in typescript
+Yet another XML writer but this time written in typescript.

 ## Installation